onap/dcaegen2/docs/sections/installation_oom.rst

 For ONAP OOM deployment, the Consul cluster is provided as a shared resource.
 Its charts are defined under the ``oom/kubernetes/consul`` directory, not as part of the DCAE chart hierarchy.

+With Istanbul release, DCAE bootstrapped Microservice deployment are managed completely under Helm.
+The Cloudify Bootstrap container preloads the microservice blueprints into DCAE Inventory, thereby making them available for On-Demand deployment support (trigger from CLAMP or external projects).

 The dcae-bootstrap service has a number of prerequisites because the subsequently deployed DCAE components depends on a number of resources having entered their normal operation state.
 DCAE bootstrap job will not start before these resources are ready.
 They are: